Pim Fortuyn List: First Balkenende cabinet (2002–2003)

-Following the election, journalist and former civil servant Mat Herben was chosen as LPF party leader as Fortuyn's successor.
-Together with the CDA and the VVD, the party formed part of the governing coalition, and supplied several members for the Balkenende cabinet.
+Together with the CDA and the VVD, the LPF formed part of the governing coalition, and supplied several members for the Balkenende cabinet.
 The party was granted four of fourteen cabinet seats, for immigration, economics, environment, health and sports, and five state secretaries.
-LPF member Eduard Bomhoff was appointed deputy Prime Minister.
-The following day after the cabinet's formation, LPF State Secretary for Social Affairs and Work Opportunity Philomena Bijlhout resigned after it was reported that she had been a member of a Surinamese militia.
+LPF member Eduard Bomhoff was appointed deputy prime minister.
+The following day after the cabinet's formation, LPF State Secretary for Social Affairs and Work Opportunity Philomena Bijlhout resigned after it was reported that she had been a member of a Surinamese militia group.
 She was replaced by fellow LPF MP Khee Liang Phoa.

 Without its original leader and lack of a clearly defined organisational structure and political experience among its members, the LPF also succumbed to highly public internal squabbles.
 MPs within the LPF resigned to sit as independents due to the infighting and the intense media storm following Fortuyn's death or unsuccessfully tried founding splinter parties of their own to contest in the next election.
-In August 2002, Herben resigned as leader and was briefly replaced by Harry Wijnschenk.
-Wijnschenk was subsequently ousted from his position and replaced by Herben again, but by October 2002, the break-up of the government coalition was ultimately triggered by the bickering of LPF Ministers Eduard Bomhoff and Herman Heinsbroek.
+In August 2002, Herben resigned as leader due to the unrest and was briefly replaced by Harry Wijnschenk.
+However, arguments within the party continued after Wijnschenk was accused of dictatorial behaviour by other faction members which eventually led to the departure of LPF MPs Winny de Jong and Cor Eberhard.
+Wijnschenk was subsequently ousted from his position and replaced by Herben again, but by October 2002, the break-up of the government coalition was ultimately triggered by the bickering of LPF Ministers Eduard Bomhoff and Herman Heinsbroek who did not get along on a personal level.
+Although the VVD had suggested that the LPF could replace Bomhoff and Heinsbroek in the cabinet, Bomhoff warned that the other parties would use the opportunity to call a new election.
+Ultimately, the cabinet fell and a fresh election was called.